minetest-mapserver/mapserver/doc/config.md

 existing tiles and start rendering from scratch.

 #### renderingjobs
-Number of cores to use for rendering, defaults to all available cores
+Number of cores to use for rendering, defaults to all available cores.
+If CPU-limiting is desired, this is a good spot to begin with (Set to 1 for single-thread)

+#### renderingfetchlimit
+Number of mapblocks to collect at once while rendering:
+* More means faster but also more RAM usage
+* Less means slower but less RAM usage

+For a small system (Raspberry PI) a setting of 1000 is ok.
+Faster system can use the default (10'000)

 #### enableprometheus
 Enables the [Prometheus](./prometheus.md) metrics endpoint